 Tristan took the flask from his inebriated, homesick friend and took another sip and winced, but didn’t cough, this time.
 “Someday, Pepro, you’ll have to take me there.
 I’d like to experience it with you.”

 Pepro smiled and his head wobbled.
-He opened his eyes in two dreamy slits and reached out his right wing to hug his friend, “Come ‘ere, Tristan!”
-He wrapped it brusquely around the owl who staggered and fell into Pepro’s embrace.
-He squeezed the barn owl tightly and remarked, “Mmmmfff!
+He was still sitting on his rump, in a very un-eagle-like posture.
+He opened his eyes in two dreamy slits and reached out his right wing.
+“Come ‘ere, Tristan!
+Lemme hug ya!”
+He pulled Tristan brusquely into his fluffy embrace.
+He squeezed him tightly and remarked, “Mmmmfff!
 I love you, friend!”

 Tristan kicked and squirmed playfully and when Pepro relaxed, he slid back against his side and sharply inhaled to catch his breath.
 He smiled and felt the room gently tilt around him as the alcohol warmed his brain.
 He leaned into Pepro’s side and thought back to when he first arrived.
 Six months seemed so long ago now.
 At first, he feared everything, including Pepro.
 Pepro was the biggest, strongest bird Tristan had ever met and had already been an apprentice for many months, so his knowledge was intimidating too.
 But he was kind to Tristan from the start and showed him exactly what to do.
 With his help, it wasn’t long before Tristan was carrying out all the duties that Kor expected of him.
 It was Pepro, too, that showed Kor Tristan’s personal works and convinced the old bird of his artistic talent.
 Pepro was a true and selfless friend.
 Tristan inhaled the smell of Pepro’s feathers and closed his eyes.
 “I love you too, my friend.”